-Based on their opportunistic observations of mammals in Devils Canyon, WestLand determined that a focused effort to qualify animal use in Devils Canyon would be appropriate for the baseline studies.
-In order to augment these observations of mammals in a study area along Devils Canyon (the Study Area), infra-red triggered motion-sensitive cameras were purchased.
-These cameras provide a more economical alternative to logging in long hours of observation of wildlife.
-Benefits of using motion-sensitive cameras are reliability in the identification of most images of animals obtained and knowledge of the location and time that each image is taken.
-Commercial camera systems became widely available in the early 1990s and infrared-triggered cameras have been used by wildlife biologists for more than 40 years.
+In order to augment the observations of mammals in Devils Canyon, WestLand purchased infra-red triggered motion sensitive cameras.
+These cameras can provide the more economical means to logging in long hours of observation of wildlife albeit within a relatively small (5-10 m) area.
+The strength of these motion sensitive cameras is that most images of animals obtained can be reliably identified to species and each image is taken at a known site at a known time.
+Commercial camera systems became widely available in the early 1990s.
+Motion sensitive cameras have been used primarily by hunters for remotely assessing which individual game animals are using a particular spot and their condition.
+However, infrared-triggered cameras have also been used by wildlife biologists for more than 40 years.

 Cutler and Swann (1999) and Swann et al. (2004) recently reviewed the application of infrared-triggered cameras in vertebrate ecology.
 Camera systems are now used by researchers to develop population estimates (ex.
-Martorello et al. 2001 for black bears, Mace et al. 1994 for grizzly bears (Ursus horribilis), Jacobson et al. 1997 for white-tailed deer), to assess potential wildlife corridors such as highway underpasses (Foster and Humphrey 1995), to confirm the presence of rare species such as marten (Martes americana) (Bull et al. 1992), opossum (Didelphis virginiana) in southern Arizona (Babb, Brown, and Childs 2004), and jaguars (Panthera onca) in southern Arizona (Childs 1998, Childs and Childs 2007), and to conduct mammal inventories.
+Martorello et al. 2001 for black bears, Mace et al. 1994 for grizzly bears (Ursus horribilis), Jacobson et al. 1997 for white-tailed deer), to assess potential wildlife corridors such as highway underpasses (Foster and Humphrey 1995), to confirm the presence of rare species such as marten (Martes americana) (Bull et al. 1992), opossum (Didelphis virginiana) in southern Arizona (Babb, Brown and Childs 2004), and jaguars (Panthera onca) in southern Arizona (Childs 1998, Childs and Childs 2007), and to conduct mammal inventories.
 A few examples of how motion-sensitive cameras have been employed by wildlife biologists are provided in the following paragraph.

-In a large experimental design by Fenske-Crawford and Niemi (1997) to measure predation of artificial ground nests in three ages of forests in north-central Minnesota, two motion-sensitive cameras were employed to identify the nest predators.
+In a large experimental design by Fenske-Crawford and Niemi (1997) to measure predation of artificial ground nests in three ages of forests in north-central Minnesota, two motion sensitive cameras were employed to identify the nest predators.
 The two cameras, after 1,728 hours of operation, recorded 28 predation events caused by eight species of mammals.
 Camera systems have also been used to evaluate relative predation risks of mule deer (Odocoileus hemionus) to mountain lions in different vegetation types (Hernández et al. 2005).
 Main and Richardson (2002) used eight cameras in a 4 x 2 grid design in each of 52 fire management units (mean size = 206 ha) to document relative abundance of wildlife in stands of slash pine (Pinus elliottii) in southern Florida that were at different stages in a four-year burn rotation.
 Gompper et al. (2006) compared four techniques (camera traps, track-plates, scat surveys, snow tracking) to survey carnivores at two study sites in New York.
 Gompper et al. found that no single technique was ideal for surveying all species of carnivores in their study area; however, they found that baited camera stations detected the most species but tended not to detect coyotes (Canis latrans) and underestimated small carnivores (ex. weasels).
 Gompper et al. found that baited cameras were efficient at surveying black bears.
-Bridges et al. (2004) used an infrared-triggered camera at each of ten black bear dens in the mountains of western Virginia.
+Bridges et al. (2004) used an infraredtriggered camera at each of ten black bear dens in the mountains of western Virginia.
 The camera results provided more accurate den-emergence dates, cub age at den emergence, and several seldom-documented behaviors associated with den exit.
 This brief review of the use of infrared-triggered cameras in wildlife studies suggests that even relatively few cameras employed in a study can greatly increase the amount and precision of information obtained regarding mammal activity in small areas (at bird nests, bear dens, springs, etc.).

-There are four useful kinds of information that the infraredtriggered cameras set up at several springs in the Study Area may provide:
+There are four useful kinds of information that the infraredtriggered cameras set up at several springs in Devils Canyon may provide: